 The advanced disk partition mode provides a more modern and flexible disk partitioning scheme.
-In this mode multiple partitions and even multiple disks can be defined and configured.
+In this mode you can configure multiple partitions and even multiple disks using the Disk File Systems tab; and special file systems like tmpfs and bind via the Special File Systems tab.
+The All File Systems tab will list all the file systems to be configured on the target system.